 What happened?
-Home buyers are suddenly confident, there is a shortage of inventory, and the Chicagoland area is experiencing the best real estate market in five years.
+Chicago property buyers are suddenly confident, there is a shortage of inventory, and the Chicagoland area is experiencing the best real estate market in five years.
 Why?
-The belief is that the worst of the real estate decline is over, and those who have been waiting on the sidelines are coming out in droves to purchase before prices jump, and in order to take advantage of current interest rates.
+The belief is that the worst of the real estate decline is over, and those who have been waiting on the sidelines are coming out in droves to purchase property before prices jump, and in order to take advantage of current interest rates.

 While there is pent-up home inventory, many would-be sellers do not have their homes on the market.
 This is because they either don’t want to risk taking a loss, or they have renters in place which they are hesitant to disturb.
 The current lack of inventory has resulted in a price increase for high quality properties, in good locations.
 Together with the fact that homeowners have had time to pay down their mortgages, the result is that today might be the best time to sell in the last five years.